 This blog was started on June, 6th, 2007 as a place to report from the field on research conducted in the second season of the new Tel Gezer expedition in Israel — hence the name.
-There is one article that was recently uploaded to this site with a date that pre-dates the start of this blog (it was added with a time-stamp to reflect when it was written, not when it was posted here).
+There is one article tha with a date that pre-dates the start of this blog (it was added with a time-stamp to reflect when it was written, not when it was posted here).

 We publish articles for the same reason that we worship.
 Our chief aim is to exalt Christ — to glorify the Trinity — and enjoy God forever by loving what he loves.
 Jesus loves his bride, and he laid down his life for the church.
-As an expression of our passion for the church, we primarily publish these articles for the edification of the saints at Eastside Church of the Cross in order to bring clarity to the teaching (especially as we speak and sing the gospel to one another).
-We also publish these articles with a view to being helpful to the families throughout Louisburg and Miami County, and tangentially the wider Kansas City area — and because of Google indexing, we are finding that this site is used around the world.
+As an expression of our passion for the church, we primarily publish these articles for the edification of the saints at Christ Fellowship of Springfield in order to bring clarity to the teaching (especially as we speak and sing the gospel to one another).

-How we maintain and update the research on this site comes in three parts: by His Spirit, by His Word and by His church.
-Eastside Church of the Cross has remained committed to enabling field archaeology and PhD studies that will enrich the ministry of the Word in Louisburg.
-That research is costly, and is conducted according to the funding made available from the church.
-But the published results and the generous funding are no better than our love of God and our commitment to Christ.
-Therefore, it is by the Holy Spirit that we do this; it is by Him that we are enabled to see into the resurrection (even in the midst an evil age and through waves of suffering).
+How we maintain and update the research on this site comes in three parts: by God’s Spirit, by His Word and by His church.
+The churches where these articles were written have been committed to pastoral training, fostering the pursuit of archaeology and PhD studies that will enrich the ministry of the Word in the church.
+Such research is done for the sake of the church, by the church, in the context of the church.
+Indeed, without the church, such work would have no energy behind it.
+Therefore, it is by the Spirit of Christ that we do this, for his people, and it is by Him that we are motivated to see into the resurrection (even in the midst an evil age and through waves of suffering).
 That is how we are able to lisp even a single word of praise for Christ.
-And how is that we know the words to lisp?
+And how is it that we know the words to lisp?
 It is by his Word, the Bible.
-The Bible is our praise book.
 To that end, and by deep conviction, we reject all theories that subvert the Scriptures, including higher criticism and the documentary hypothesis.
 In contrast we unequivocally affirm the inerrancy of Scripture and the the Chicago Statement on Biblical Inerrancy.